steven-collins-omega/play-aws-signer/README.md

 # play-aws-signer
+NOTE: this particular project is dead.
+I would actually recommend a different approach, outlined in https://github.com/lmenezes/cerebro/issues/111#issuecomment-356109666

-Play module for signing outgoing AWS requests. **WORK IN PROGRESS.
-PRE-ALPHA.**
+Play module for signing outgoing AWS requests. ~WORK IN PROGRESS.~ **PRE-ALPHA.** Not actually "in progress".
+I don't even have write access anymore since I no longer work for @xogroup.

 ...that said, it _does_ work with a development "installation" of [cerebro](https://github.com/lmenezes/cerebro) if you build it yourself (with `sbt package`).
 Drop the jar into the `lib` directory, and add the following lines to `conf/application.conf`: